Report a Horse Welfare Concern

 CORONAVIRUS (COVID-19) UPDATE

 We fully appreciate – and understand – the current challenges faced by all our members and the public, as a result of the unprecedented COVID-19 public health crisis.

-The British Horse Society are currently not deploying volunteer Welfare Advisers to welfare concerns in ENGLAND ONLY.
+The British Horse Society are deploying volunteer Welfare Advisers to welfare concerns in ENGLAND ONLY.
 Please be aware that we are working at a reduced capacity, meaning our ability to support is currently limited.
 Ordinarily, the BHS does not respond to emergency concerns; instead our volunteers advise and educate horse owners.
 If you have an urgent welfare concern, please contact the RSPCA, SSPCA or USPCA in your respective countries and nations.

-We are still on hand to advise and support in the wake of the COVID-19 crisis and you are welcome to talk to our welfare team via firstname.lastname@example.org or 02476 840517.
+We are also on hand to advise and support in the wake of the COVID-19 crisis and you are welcome to talk to our welfare team via firstname.lastname@example.org or 02476 840517.

 If you have personally seen a neglected or mistreated horse that you are concerned about, please contact the Welfare team.
 Contact us to report horse horse neglect, cruelty or abuse.
 All reports are fully confidential.